 Command Purpose Step 1 configure terminal Enter global configuration mode.
-Step 2no spanning-tree vlan vlan-idDisable spanning tree on a per-VLAN basis.
-Disable spanning tree on a per-VLAN basis.
+Step 2 no spanning-tree vlan vlan-id Disable spanning Disable spanning tree on a per-VLAN basis.
 For vlan-id , you can specify a single VLAN identified by VLAN ID number, a range of VLANs separated by a hyphen, or a series of VLANs separated by a comma.
 The range is 1 to 4094.
 Step 3 end Return to privileged EXEC mode.
 Step 4 show spanning-tree vlan vlan-id Verify your entries.
 Step 5 copy running-config startup-config (Optional) Save your entries in the configuration file.